sharemind-sdk/auction-demo/README.md

 ```

 ## Running the examples with the Sharemind Emulator
-For running the SecreC programs with the Sharemind Emulator one needs to know
+For running the SecreC programs with the Sharemind Emulator, one needs to know
 the protocol for giving arguments and receiving the results.
 The argument
 stream protocol is described in a [man page][emulator protocol].